adrianseraspi12/Movies/ReadMe.md

 }
 ```
 ### DatabaseManager
 This is the class that handles the local database operation and it used by `MovieListViewModel`. `Combine` framework is also implemented here.
-We return the data by publisher so that the `MovieListViewModel` will listen to any changes in the local database.
+The function return the data via publisher.
 The `DatabaseManager` conforms to `Database`.
 ```
 protocol Database {

-    //  A request to save all movie in database func saveAllMovies(list: [MovieList.Result])
+    //  A request to save all movie in database func saveAllMovies(list: [MainMovies])

     //  A request to get all movies from the database func getAllMovies() -> AnyPublisher<[Movie], Error>